 Safety: The District considers safety of students participating in the 21st CCLC program as the highest priority.
 All employees will wear their employee badge and assume responsibility for student safety.
-During the afterschool program, students, staff, and parents will follow the same procedures that are used during the school day.
-Staff will supervise students at all times Chestnut ES, Poinciana ES and Ventura ES during classroom activities and hallway transitions.
+During the afterschool program, students, staff, and parents will follow the same procedures as in the Emergency Action Guide for Teachers.
+Staff will supervise students at all times during classroom activities and hallway transitions.
 At the program's end, staff will escort students to the Media Center where they will be checked out by their parents.
 Before releasing a child, the site coordinator will check the parent's driver's license to ensure it matches the identification in FOCUS (district database system).
 Students will check in at the cafeteria to wait for pick up by their first rotation staff member.
 Parent information will be collected at the start of the program.
 Parents can indicate if an alternative family or friend may pick up their child.
 A site coordinator will be present on campus each day that 21st CCLC runs.
-A school administrator will be accessible to provide support and help maintain student safety.
+And a school administrator will be accessible to provide support and help maintain student safety.